afarntrog/afarntrog.github.io/leetcode-partition-labels.md

 ---

 ### Brute force - first thought.
-This is **Terrible** solution but I am writing it here because it was my first thought.
+This is a **terrible** solution but I am writing it here because it was my first thought.
 You should probably skip to bottom solution.

 The general idea: